-Because the Tn by n that is nothing but 1 by n of summation of Xi that converges to the value 1 by lambda almost surely we can conclude the sequence of random variable Xi obeys a strong law of large number.
-Even though in this problem, I made the assumption Xi follows the exponential distribution with the parameter lambda, in general the lifetime can be any distribution.
+That means we can conclude the random variable X1, X2 and so on obeys strong law of large numbers because the Tn by n that is nothing but 1 by n summation of Xi's that converges to the value 1 by lambda almost surely we can conclude the sequence of random variable Xi's obeys a strong law of large numbers.
+Even though in this problem I made the assumption Xi's follows the exponential distribution with the parameter lambda in general the lifetime can be any distribution.

 So this problem will be discussed in detail in renewal processes.

-So as such here we are making the assumption of distribution of Xi is exponential distribution therefore I made it converges takes place almost surely to the value 1 by lambda, this can be generalised.
-There are many more problems of the similar kind but we are discussing only few problems, therefore we can use the similar logic of finding the moment generating function, then concluding the distribution and finding the limiting distribution.
+So as such here we are making the assumption of distribution of Xi's exponential distribution therefore I made it a convergence takes place almost surely to the value 1 by lambda this can be generalized.

-Or you verify whether the sequence of random variables converges takes place in mean, converges takes place in probability or converges takes place in distribution, or converges in the (()) (06:39) or converges almost surely.
-This can be used in any problem of at the same way what I have done it here.
-And I have not discussed any problem in the central limit theorem but that will be used many times therefore I have not given any problems for the central limit theorem.
+There are many more problems of the similar kind but we are discussing only few problems.
+Therefore, we can use a similar logic of finding the moment generating function then concluding the distribution and finding the limiting distribution or you verify whether the sequence of random variable convergence takes place in mean, convergence takes place in probability or convergence takes place in distribution or converges in arithm or convergence almost surely this can be used in any problem of the same way what I have done it here.
+And I have not discussed any problem in the central limit theorem but that will be used many times.
+Therefore I have not given any problems for the central limit theorem.